North Island Main Trunk: Auckland suburban

 The northern terminus of the NIMT, Britomart.

 Suburban trains run on the NIMT at regular intervals as follows:

-Eastern Line (Manukau to Britomart via Glen Innes) trains run on the NIMT between Puhinui and Britomart.
+East West Line (Manukau to Swanson via City Centre) trains run on the NIMT between Puhinui and Maungawhau.

-Southern Line (Pukekohe to Britomart via Otahuhu and Newmarket) trains run on the NIMT from Papakura to Westfield Junction.
-They then run on the North Auckland Line to Newmarket, and the Newmarket Line to the vicinity of Quay Park, where they rejoin the NIMT only for the short section (about 500 metres) into Britomart.
+South City Line (Pukekohe to Newmarket via Grafton) trains run on the NIMT from Pukekohe to Westfield Junction.
+They then run on the North Auckland Line to Grafton, and rejoins the NIMT at Karanga-a-Hape.
+It then joins the Newmarket Line to the vicinity of Quay Park.

-Western Line trains use the NIMT only for the short section (about 500 metres) from the vicinity of Quay Park into Britomart.

 Wellington suburban

 The southern terminus of the North Island Main Trunk, Wellington railway station, and busiest station in the Wellington suburban network.

 Wellington's Metlink suburban network, operated by Transdev Wellington, includes the southern portion of the NIMT between Wellington and Waikanae as the Kāpiti Line.